kacperhreniak/cheat-sheet-android-developer/topics/computer-science.md

     Many specific interafces are better than single interafce with many responsibilites.

 - #### SOLID: `Dependency inversion`
-    High level class shouldn't depends on low level implementation instead of an implementation it should operates on abstraction layer.
+    High level class shouldn't depends on low level implementation instead of it the class should based on abstraction layers.

 ## Protocols
 - #### `HTTP protocol`
 - #### `TCP protocol`
 - #### `UDP protocol`
+- #### `RTMP protocol`
+    Real-Time Messaging Protocol

+    Example of use: LiveStreaming

 ## Code example